CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-08-17-product-camp-09-experience.md

 At another session I learned why link building is still a lot of work.
 Check out <a href="http://hubspot.com">hubspot.com</a> and <a href="http://buzzstream.com">buzzstream.com</a>.
 I just ran the <a href="http://www.websitegrader.com/">website grader</a> from hubspot.com on this website and got a great score of 97.9 out of 100.
 I'm very happy with that.

 I'll be back at the next Product Camp.
 Check your local area if they have a product camp near you.
-It's great to have a group come together and brainstorm together.</p>
+It's great to have a group come together and brainstorm together.